-In 1994, I began routine visits to draw Western Lowland Gorillas at Zoo New England's Franklin Park Zoo in Boston with an open curiosity about apes, ape behavior and simply a desire to draw from life.
+In 1994, I began routine visits to draw Western Lowland Gorillas at Zoo New England's Franklin Park Zoo in Boston with an open curiosity about apes, animal behavior (including humans) and simply a desire to draw from life.
 I sit at the gorilla habitat for the day with 22”x 30” paper and charcoal for a minimum of 4 hours.
-The habitual practice of drawing these gorillas at the zoo has come to serve as a ritual or an act of worship for me.
-It has been my practice for 27 years.
+The habitual practice of drawing these gorillas at The Franklin Park Zoo has come to serve as a ritual or an act of worship for me.
+It has been my practice for almost three decades.
 I refer to it as The Ape Drawing Project.

-Certain paintings represent a recognizable likeness to a specific gorilla or reflect an individual personality.
-The gorillas feel so familiar; I see parts of myself in them.
+Certain paintings I make represent a recognizable likeness to a specific gorilla or reflect an individual's personality.
+The gorillas feel so familiar; I see many parts of myself in them.

-My experience drawing and the zoo setting is particularly important because it is the inspiration and source for all my art; I observe more than the gorillas.
+My experience observing through drawing and the zoo setting is particularly important because it is the inspiration and source for all of my art.
 As I draw, I am a silent observer of the zoo visitors and often they observe me as if I am another ape on exhibit.
-It adds an important sociological component; the zoo experience as a metaphor to discuss larger cultural ideas including animal nature versus human nature, my self-conscious attention to class, the concept of observation as entertainment.
+It adds an important sociological component; the zoo experience as a metaphor to discuss larger cultural ideas including animal nature versus human nature, my self-conscious attention to class and the concept of observation as entertainment.

-NEW YORK TIMES - Exhibition at Mary Heaton Vorse House, Provincetown
+NEW YORK TIMES - 'Intimate Companions' Curated by Joe Sheftel.
+Exhibition at Mary Heaton Vorse House, Provincetown

 THE WOVEN TALE PRESS - Jen Bradley Interview

 JEN BRADLEY VISITING ARTIST - BOSTON UNIVERSITY - Interview and Video

 JEN BRADLEY VISITING ARTIST: The Brooks School, Andover, MA

 The Isidore Newman School, New Orleans, LA